CDLUC3/ezid/templates/doc/apidoc.2.rst

 Metadata requirements & mapping
 -------------------------------

-A DOI identifier created by EZID must have title, creator, publisher, and publication year metadata any time its status is not reserved (see `Identifier status`_ above).
+DOI identifiers must satisfy specific metadata requirements.
+A DataCite DOI created by EZID must have title, creator, publisher, and publication year metadata any time its status is not reserved (see `Identifier status`_ above).
+A Crossref DOI must have Crossref metadata at all times (see `Crossref registration`_ below), though the metadata need not be complete if the identifier is reserved.
 Other than that, EZID imposes no requirements on the presence or form of citation metadata, but uploading at least minimal citation metadata to EZID is strongly encouraged in all cases to record the identifier's meaning and to facilitate its long-term maintenance.
 Regardless of the metadata profile used, population of the "datacite.resourcetype" element is encouraged to support broad categorization of identifiers.

-To satisfy the aforementioned DOI metadata requirements, EZID looks in order for:
+To satisfy the aforementioned DataCite DOI metadata requirements, EZID looks in order for:

 1. DataCite XML metadata bound to the "datacite" element;
 2. Individual elements from the "datacite" profile as described in